pcm720/nhddl/README.md

 ### Launcher configuration file

-Launcher configuration is loaded from `nhddl.yaml` in `nhddl.elf` folder.
+Launcher configuration is read from the `nhddl.yaml` file, which must be located in the same directory as `nhddl.elf`.
-The file completely optional and must be used only to enable 480p or use any device other than ATA.
+This file is completely optional and must be used only to enable 480p or use any device other than ATA.
-By default, 480p is disabled and ATA device is used to look for ISO files.
+By default, 480p is disabled and the ATA device is used to look for ISO files.

 Example of a valid config file:
 ```yaml